ConnectBox/wifi-test-framework/reports/antenna.md

 # Background

 The two devices, Pilot1 and Pilot2 are 25-unit pilot devices (256mb NEO + HAT).
-One of the devices has the unbranded RT5372 with a 2db external antenna that came with the pilot device ([similar model](https://www.alibaba.com/product-detail/Ralink-RT5372-Chipset-USB-Wireless-Adapter_60377343002.html), and the other has a RT5372 that has an internal antenna ([similar model](https://www.alibaba.com/product-detail/RT5372-N300-WIFI-USB-Adapter-with_1075634065.html?spm=a2700.7724838.2017115.36.3c93b095WIevhn))
+One of the devices has the unbranded RT5372 with a 2db external antenna that came with the pilot device ([similar model](https://www.alibaba.com/product-detail/Ralink-RT5372-Chipset-USB-Wireless-Adapter_60377343002.html)), and the other has a RT5372 with an internal antenna ([similar model](https://www.alibaba.com/product-detail/RT5372-N300-WIFI-USB-Adapter-with_1075634065.html?spm=a2700.7724838.2017115.36.3c93b095WIevhn))

 Both devices appear as the same device to `lsusb`: